Key takeaways

 To compare and contrast how driving an EV will impact your footprint, use an emissions calculator that finds CO2 based on vehicle MPG and miles driven.

-For example, a sedan powered by a battery will have a higher initial carbon footprint than a conventional sedan.
-But after an average of one and half years, according to research published in IOP Science, the two footprints match because the EV does not continue to release carbon, whereas the gas-powered sedan does.
+However, according to research published in IOP Science, the two footprints match after an average of one and a half years.
+The EV does not continue to release carbon, whereas the gas-powered sedan does.
 From that point on, the EV will boast a lower lifetime carbon footprint than the ICE vehicle.

 And many companies are working towards a recycling system to reduce the carbon cost of producing batteries.
 This recycling push will lower emissions created during the production process and lower overall negative environmental impacts.